 - 7. Agreements reached by the Board of Directors regarding issues contained in Articles 146 and following of the Corporations Law. - 8.
-Other issues of interest for the corporation and for consideration by the Board of Directors. - 4) In compliance with the provisions of Article 9 and the second paragraph of Stock Market Law No 18,045 Article 10, the Ordinary Shareholders Meeting was held on March 11th, 2019., in which the following issues were approved: - 1.
-Approve the Annual Report, General Balance Sheet, Financial Statements and External Auditors Report corresponding to the period ending 31 December 2019. - Approve the distribution as definitive dividend corresponding to the 2019 fiscal year the amounts already distributed as provisory dividends during 2019 plus a final distribution amounting a total CLP 43,8520,483,903 for a total of CLP 140,070,483,903 - 3.
-Approve renewal of the Directory members which states as follow: Mr. Scott Lawrence as director and Mr. Alfredo Ergas Segal as his alternate director, Mrs. Brenda Eaton as director and Mr. Jordan Anderson as her alternate director, Mr. Rui Han as director and Mrs. Sihong Zhong as his alternate director; Mr. Richard Cacchione as director and Mr. Michael Rosenfeld as his alternate director; Mr. Mario Valcarce Durán as director and Mr. José Miguel Bambach Salvatore as his alternate director; Mr. Blas Tomic Errázuriz as director and Mr. Patricio Reyes Infante as his alternate director; Mr. Juan Benabarre Benaiges as director and Mr. Roberto Munita Valdés as his alternate director; Mrs. Patricia Núñez Figueroa as director and Mr. Claudio Campos Bierwirth as her alternate director and Mrs. Andrea Butelmann Peisajoff as director and Mr. Juan Agustín Laso Bambach as her alternate director. - 4.
-Approve Board of Directors and Audit Committee salaries. - 5.
-Approve Appointment of Deloitte as External Auditors for 2020 exercise. - 6.
-Approve appointment of Diario Financiero as The newspaper to be used to announce shareholder meetings. - 7.
-It was informed Agreements reached by the Board of Directors regarding issues contained in Articles 146 and following of the Corporations Law - 5) In compliance with the provisions of Article 9 and the second paragraph of Stock Market Law No 18,045 Article 10, and what is stated in NCG N°30, Transelec S.A.
-Board of Directors, in Ordinary Sesion N°199 named Mr. Scott Lawrence as Chairman of the Board of Directors.
+Other issues of interest for the corporation and for consideration by the Board of Directors. - 4) In compliance with the provisions of Article 9 and the second paragraph of Stock Market Law No 18,045 Article 10 and the provisions of General Standard No 30, the following was reported as a relevant fact 24 April 2020 that agreements were reached regarding the following issues at a Transelec S.A. shareholders meeting held that same date: - 1.
+To approve the Annual Report, Balance Sheet, Financial Statements and External Auditors Report corresponding to the period ending 31 December 2019. - 2.
+To approve distribution of amounts distributed as temporary dividends during the 2019 fiscal year as a final dividend corresponding to 2019 amounting to CLP 43,8520,483,903. - 3.
+To approve the dividends policy proposed by the Transelec Board of Directors. - 4.
+It was agreed that the members of the Board of Directors were to be replaced and therefore the Board is now comprised as follows: Mr. Scott Lawrence as director and Mr. Alfredo Ergas as his respective deputy director; Mrs. Brenda Eaton as director and Mr. Jordan Anderson as her respective deputy director, Mr. Rui Han as director and Mrs. Sihong Zhong as his respective deputy director; Mr. Richard Cacchione as director and Mr. Michael Rosenfeld as his respective deputy director;; Mr. Mario Valcarce Durán as director and Mr. José Miguel Bambach Salvatore as his respective deputy director; Mr. Blas Tomic Errázuriz as director and Mr. Patricio Reyes Infante as his respective deputy director; Mr. Juan Benabarre Benaiges as director and Mr. Roberto Munita Valdés as his respective deputy director; and Mrs. Patricia Núñez Figueroa as director and Mr. Claudio Campos Bierwirth as her respective deputy director Mrs. Andrea Butelmann Peisajoff as director and Mr. Jan Augustín Laso Bambach as her respective deputy director. - 5.
+Board of Directors and Audit Committee salaries were determined. - 6.
+Approval of the appointment of the firm Deloitte as the corporation's external auditors for the 2020 fiscal year. - 7.
+Approval of Diario Financiero as the newspaper to be used for publishing notices of shareholders meetings.